mckenzielee/Qi-Docs/docs/OMF_Ingress_Specification.rst

 set to a security token obtained from the OCS Portal.
 The security token is used to authenticate the sender and to authorize the sender for use with a particular Tenant and Publisher.

+The ``omfversion`` header must match the version of the OMF spec used to construct the message.
+Version 1.0 of the spec is currently supported.

 Message Types
 -------------